 When Rosalind Franklin's Photo 51 revealed the double helix structure of DNA, it was a groundbreaking discovery — and she received none of the credit.
 In this biography, Brenda Maddox describes a determined and fiercely intelligent woman whose photographs of DNA were described as "among the most beautiful X-ray photographs of any substance ever taken."
 And when Maurice Wilkins, Francis Crick, and James Watson received the 1962 Nobel Prize for discovering DNA's structure, it kicked off a debate about how credit is given (and taken) from women in science that continues to this day.
 This intriguing portrait of a tempestuous and scientifically talented woman is a unique look at the history of DNA you don't know.

 This tribute to Rosalind Franklin, the pioneering chemist and crystallographer who first photographed the double-helix shape of DNA, is sure to be a hit with your science-loving Mighty Girl!
 Part of a Women In Science series by artist Rachel Ignotofsky, this poster pays tribute to Franklin's scientific work, including her contributions to the understanding of the molecular structure of coal, graphite, the polio virus, and the tobacco mosaic virus.
-This poster is available in 8X10 and 11X14 sizes.
+This poster is available in 8X10, 11X14, and 16X20 inch sizes.

 The weather may be cold, but that's not going to stop Lottie from doing some stargazing!
 Lottie Dolls are based on the body of a 9-year-old girl and come with accessories that support a wide range of interests.
 Stargazer Lottie comes with a space-themed outfit, books about space, and even her own tiny telescope!
 This 7.5" doll is just the right size to join kids on all their adventures.